 The project was packaged with two other improvement projects — the construction of a new sidewalk along Ridgeview Road to Spring Hill High School and an acceleration at Webster Street and 207th Street.
 Staff and elected officials were pleased the low bid was more than 10 percent below the project budget.
 The road was completed.

 In 2017, a bid from Vireo was accepted by the City Council.
 Vireo designed a park plan, which was passed in the Parks Advisory Board and the Planning Commission before approval by the City Council in early 2018.
-The park plan includes trails, fishing piers, a veterans memorial, outdoor education areas, a playground, ADA accessible dock, a canoe launch, shelters and more.
+The park plan includes trails, fishing piers, a veterans memorial, a dog park, outdoor education areas, a playground, ADA accessible dock, a canoe launch, shelters and more.
 Staff broke ground on the first phase of the park in early 2018, clearing trees and brush for the site.
 In early fall 2019, a contract was approved with Mega Construction to begin construction at the park.
 The park is scheduled to open in June 2020.

 Veterans Park under construction